remoteintech/remote-jobs/company-profiles/automattic.md

 ## Region

-Worldwide - our team members hail from nearly every continent and 50 countries around the world.
+Worldwide - our team members hail from nearly every continent and over 50 countries around the world.

 ## Company technologies